Documentation

 SEARCHBASE_CRAWL_WORKER_ADDRESS | http://localhost:8000 | The internal URL of the Python crawl worker. |

-SEARCHBASE_SEARCH_PROVIDER | searchbase_ddg | The default search provider to use (searchbase_ddg, ddgs, or searxng). |
+SEARCHBASE_SEARCH_PROVIDER | searchbase_ddg | The default search provider to use (searchbase_ddg, ddgs, searxng, brave, or mojeek). |

 SEARCHBASE_DDGS_PROVIDER_ADDRESS | http://localhost:8001 | Optional.
 The URL to the DDGS engine, if ddgs provider is used. |